weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

         Connect-AzureAD
         ```

-    4. Load the Azure AD unified group template, by using the following cmdlet:
+    4. Load the Entra ID (Azure AD) unified group template, by using the following cmdlet:

         ```powershell
         $Template = Get-AzureADDirectorySettingTemplate | Where {$_.DisplayName -eq "Group.Unified"}
         ```
     5. Check if an Azure AD setting is already existing and load it, if yes.
-If not, create a blank Azure AD setting object.
+If not, create a blank Entra ID (Azure AD) setting object.
 Run the following cmdlet to populate the "$Setting" variable:

         ```powershell
         if(!($Setting = Get-AzureADDirectorySetting | Where {$_.TemplateId -eq $Template.Id})) {$Setting = $Template.CreateDirectorySetting()}